 Research related to the prediction of click-through rate has been done by many previous researchers.
 Dan [3] conducted research on the prediction of click-through rate with the proposed algorithms including SVM, DNN, LR, FM, DSL, AND, GAN, and MTF.
 The results showed that the MTF method obtained the highest score of 0.69 with Avazu data, 0.68 with Avito data, 0.67 with Talking data, 0.91 with Kad data, and 0.65 with Corpon data, but the accuracy results produced can still be improved.
 Research conducted by Ying [3] shows the prediction of click-through rate by testing several data and methods.
-The method used from the research results shows that the RTILKE method produces significant predictions with the acquisition of AUC 0.86 with Display data of 0.87 with Avazu data, 0.89 with Avito data, 0.83 with Talking data, and 0.65 with Card data, 0.57 with Avito data, 0.65 with Talking data and 0.66 with Card data, but the accuracy results produced can still be improved.
+The method used from the research results shows that the RTILKE method produces significant predictions with the acquisition of AUC 0.86 with Display data of 0.87 with Avazu data, 0.89 with Avito data, 0.83 with Talking data, and 0.89 with Kad data while the results with the DNN method with AUC 0.69 with data Display of 0.67 with Avazu data, 0.57 with Avito data, 0.65 with Talking data and 0.66 with Card data, but the accuracy results produced can still be improved.